 See our full Apple MacBook Pro (2020) review.

 Other highlights include a vibrant 13.3-inch display and solid performance form its Core m3 processor (Core i5 is available).
-The speakers aren't stellar, but overall the Pixelbook Go is a great option.
+The speakers aren't stellar and Chrome OS still has its limitations, but overall the Pixelbook Go is a great option.

 Read our full Pixelbook Go review.